-- (1) All bid specifications and bid documentation must be compiled by an ad-hoc bid specification committee constituted for each project or procurement activity. - (2) The bid specification committee shall be comprised of at least 3 (three) officials of the CoM, an appointed chairperson, a responsible official and at least 1 (one) supply chain management practitioner of the CoM. - (3) Where appropriate a representative of Internal Audit and/or Legal Services and/or an external specialist advisor may form part of this committee. - (4) Green procurement must be incorporated as far as reasonable possible, for all specifications of goods and services. - (5) In the development of bid specifications, innovative mechanisms should be explored to render the service or product more resource and energy efficient. - (6) The municipal manager, or his delegated authority, must, taking into account the provisions of section 117 of the MFMA, appoint the members of the bid specification committees. - (7) No person, advisor or corporate entity involved with the bid specification committee, or director of such corporate entity, may bid for any resulting contracts. - (8) Determine if the project must be done by a single service provider or supplier or multiple service provider and based on the circumstances and the interest of the community, size of the project also determine the number of the suppliers or service provider who may be recommended for the implementation of the service or project
+- All bid specifications and bid documentation must be compiled by an ad-hoc bid specification committee constituted for each project or procurement activity. - (2) The bid specification committee shall be comprised of at least 3 (three) officials of the CoM, an appointed chairperson, a responsible official and at least 1 (one) supply chain management practitioner of the CoM. - (3) Where appropriate a representative of Internal Audit and/or Legal Services and/or an external specialist advisor may form part of this committee. - (4) Green procurement must be incorporated as far as reasonable possible, for all specifications of goods and services. - (5) In the development of bid specifications, innovative mechanisms should be explored to render the service or product more resource and energy efficient. - (6) The municipal manager, or his delegated authority, must, taking into account the provisions of section 117 of the MFMA, appoint the members of the bid specification committees.

-(9) Bid specification committee meetings must be conducted in accordance with the applicable Rules of Order regulating the conduct of meetings.
+- (7) No person, advisor or corporate entity involved with the bid specification committee, or director of such corporate entity, may bid for any resulting contracts. - (8) Bid specification committee meetings must be conducted in accordance with the applicable Rules of Order regulating the conduct of meetings.